giucris/yasp/README.md

 }
 ```

-Take a look at the YaspService and YaspCore for more detail
+Take a look at the YaspService and YaspCore section for more detail

 ### YaspService

 You can use YaspService just as a library.
 Add the yasp-service reference to your dependencies into your `build.sbt`